 On September 27, 2011, HSNi's Board of Directors approved a share repurchase program which allows HSNi to purchase 10 million shares of its common stock from time to time through privately negotiated and/or open market transactions.
 The timing of any repurchases and actual number of shares repurchased will depend on a variety of factors, including the stock price, corporate and regulatory requirements, restrictions under HSNi's debt obligations and other market and economic conditions.
 The repurchase program may be suspended or discontinued by HSNi at any time.
-As of December 31, 2011, HSNi repurchased approximately 791,000 shares at a cost of \$28.1 million, or an average cost of \$35.46 per share.
+For the year ended December 31, 2012, HSNi repurchased approximately 5.5 million shares at a cost of \$220.6 million, or an average cost of \$40.40 per share.
+As of December 31, 2012, approximately 3.7 million shares remained authorized for repurchase under the program.